ceasar28/Akwukwo/README.md

 ## About The Project

 Akwụkwọ(Meaning Book) is an innovative NFT Book library Dapp, where creativity and ownership converge.
-It allows users to seamlessly mint, read, and showcase thier literary creations as unique NFTs on the blockchain.
-Gain control over thier work's by setting prices, selling, and even enabling resale with built-in royalty mechanisms.
+It allows users to seamlessly mint, read, and showcase their literary creations as unique NFTs on the blockchain.
+Gain control over their work by setting prices, selling, and enabling resale with built-in royalty mechanisms.

 ![snapshot](<https://github.com/ceasar28/Akwukwo/blob/Dev/packages/react-app/assests/images/Screenshot%20(357).png>)